jrolfe426/confluent-self-managed-connect/README.md

 - Choose Local and download the ZIP/TAR file onto your Connect VM.

 Once installed, a guided configuration can be found from the CCloud UI by navigating to CLI and Tools/Kafka Connect/Standalone.
-1. Generate Kafka cluster API key and secret so that your self-managed local connector can authenticate to your confluent cloud environment.
+1. Generate Kafka cluster API key and secret so that your self-managed local Connect instance can authenticate to your confluent cloud environment.
 2. Leave the optional boxes unchecked
 3. Generate config  <img width="898" alt="Screen Shot 2023-09-28 at 11 56 00 AM" src="https://github.com/jrolfe426/confluent-self-managed-connect/assets/100879140/9d4d857f-6ac9-408f-8898-e7c660b09f4c">
 4. Create a new file named my-connect-standalone.properties in the etc/kafka directory of your Connect VM and copy/paste your config file.